AdobeDocs/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

       ```

 &trade;&trade;&trade;

   * Set `appTitle` to define the title and components groups.
   * Set `appId` to define the Maven artifactId, the component, config and content folder names, and client library names.
   * Set `groupId` to define the Maven groupId and the Java&trade; Source Package.
   * Use the `includeFormsenrollment=y` option to include Forms specific configurations, themes, templates, Core Components, and dependencies required to create Adaptive Forms.
   * Use the `includeFormsheadless=y` option to include Forms Core Components and dependencies required to include Headless adaptive forms functionality.
 On enabling this option, the following are included:
-        * The **Blank with core components** template with [core components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html?lang=en).
+      * The **Blank with core components** template with [core components](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/introduction).
       * A frontend React module, `ui.frontend.react.forms.af`.
 It helps you render Headless adaptive form in a react app.

 +++&reg;&reg;&reg;

 +++ Apple macOS or Linux&reg;

-1. Open terminal as a root user.
+1. Open the terminal as a root user.
 It allows you to run commands with administrative privileges.
 You can also use `sudo root` command after opening the terminal window to run commands with administrative privileges.
 1. Run the below command:

       ``` shell